aws-samples/searchable-encryption-dynamodb-howto/content/exercise-2.en.md

-When this is later configured with your client, the client will calculate a beacon value over the plaintext email attribute, and write that value to a new attribute named "aws_dbe_b_employeeEmail".
+When this is later configured with your client, the client will calculate a beacon value over the plaintext email attribute, and write that value to a new attribute named "aws_dbe_b_authorEmail".
-During queries, the client will replace anywhere you specify an employee email with the beacon value instead.
+During queries, the client will replace anywhere you specify an author email with the beacon value instead.

 ### Step 3: Configure Compound Beacon for Global Secondary Index